We use exciting and engaging topics as the basis for rigorous development of key knowledge and skills in a range of curriculum areas.

 Art: Children develop their knowledge and skills with materials, painting, sculpting and drawing through a range of topic-linked projects in weekly art lessons.
 Drawing skills are further developed through ‘sketch book’ activities in the warm up of lessons.
 Half-termly projects often have an artist focus as a stimulus, and during one half-term ‘Authors and Artists’ are the main topic focus with other curriculum areas linking closely.

 PSHE: The school follows the Jigsaw scheme of work, a mindful approach to Personal, Social and Health Education which has a different theme each half-term but is the same across the whole school.
 The Headteacher leads linked assemblies and certificates are given out to children demonstrating the qualities promoted in lessons.
-The scheme also includes a unit on Relationships and Sex Education which is delivered in the summer term.
+The scheme includes a unit on Relationships, Health and Sex Education which is delivered in the summer term.

 PE: Weekly PE lessons have a focus on careful progression in coordination and key skills, developing children’s understanding of team games as they grow older as well as issues around keeping healthy and how sport impacts on their body.
 Children in Year 3 and Year 5 also spend half a year going swimming at a local pool, and in Year 6 pupils have a course of sailing sessions at the West Reservoir.